Valal22/TAMDE-Project/README.md

 Now, we create a concrete data model (an instance) that conforms to our source metamodel.

-1.  **Create Models Folder**: Create a new folder named `models` in your project root.
+1.  **Create Models Folder**: Create a new folder named `models` in the project root.
 2.  **Define Model with Flexmi**:
     * Inside the `models` folder, create a new file with the `.flexmi` extension (e.g., `farmers_large.flexmi`).
 Flexmi is a user-friendly XML-based syntax for creating model instances.
     * Write the instance data in this file.
-Remember to reference the correct namespace URI from your source metamodel (e.g., `<?nsuri farm01?>`).
+Remember to reference the correct namespace URI from the source metamodel (e.g., `<?nsuri farm01?>`).
 3.  **Generate XMI Model**:
     * Right-click on the `.flexmi` file.
     * Select `Generate XMI Model`.
 This will create an `.xmi` file (e.g., `farmers_large.xmi`), which is the instance model that the transformation engine will read.